Revision date: 10 April 2021

 Clothing is incredibly important.
 Let’s start from the bottom up!

-• Hat, Standard: Any light-colored, light hat with brim and neckguard.
+• Hat, Standard: 2024 update: I use the Sunday Afternoons hat with brim and sunglass catch.
+Any light-colored, light hat with brim and neckguard.
 Treated with permetherin, this prevents bugs, sunburn, hooking yourself in the head, etc. They are also good to wet for rapid cooling, and offer longer cooling than just dunking your head.
 You will not look sexy.
 That’s ok.
 You’re probably not going to be looking to attract a mate on the trail, anyway, and will not be very sexy in general given your dopey, utilitarian outfit.
 Below are some hats I wear, including the “Buff.”

-• Hat, Cold Weather: Jessie, bless her soul, has knitted me a wool-blend beanie with inbuilt felt for the cold and the wind.
+• Hat, Cold Weather: 2024 update: I mostly use a Kuhl merino skullcap.
+Jessie, bless her soul, has knitted me a wool-blend beanie with inbuilt felt for the cold and the wind.
 You’re on your own for this one, but let’s be serious…it’s not that hard to find a good beanie.

 • Jacket: Any 600-800 fill dridown jacket will be good.
 Make sure that it is not just down, but dridown.
-You can use these jacekts for extra padding in many pillows, such as the Nemo Fillo.
-No links will be provided as you should bargain shop for these puffer jackets.
+You can use these jackets for extra padding in many pillows, such as the Nemo Fillo.
+You should bargain shop for these puffer jackets.
+I use the REI Magma 850 hoodie now.

 • Rainjacket: If weather conditions will be very harsh, a neoprene overjacket is recommended.
 I carry these for waterproofing and insulation any time the weather will get into the negatives, along with, of course, a lot more gear.
 Due to weight, I do not carry these in 3-season conditions.
 Instead, a $.99 rain poncho can suffice from the dollar store, or a waterproof, lightweight, wind-breaker style jacket from any of the more major manufacturers.
 My current choice is from Columbia.
 Be sure to shop around to get a good deal.
 A poncho can possibly go over your backpack as well as your body.